truenas/documentation/content/TruenasApps/_index.md

 {{< trueimage src="/images/SCALE/Apps/ResourcesConfiguration.png" alt="Resources Configuration" id="Resources Configuration" >}}

 Click the **GPU Resource** allocation row for the type of GPU (AMD, Intel, or NVIDIA) and select the number of GPU devices the application is allowed access to.
-It is not possible at this time to specify which available GPU device is allocated to the application and assigned devices can change on reboot.
+You cannot specify which available GPU device TrueNAS allocates to the application.
+Furthermore, assigned devices can change on reboot.

 {{< trueimage src="/images/SCALE/Apps/ResourcesConfigurationAllocateGPU.png" alt="Select GPU Allocation" id="Select GPU Allocation" >}}